NiryoRobotics/pyniryo/docs/source/setup/ip_address.rst

 Hotspot mode
 ----------------------------------------
-If you are directly connected to your robot through its wifi, the IP Address you will need to use is ``10.10.10.10``
+If you are directly connected to your robot through its wifi, the IP Address you will need to use is ``10.10.10.10``.

 Simulation or directly on the robot
 ----------------------------------------
-In this situation, the robot is running on the same computer as the client, the IP address will be the localhost address ``127.0.0.1``
+In this situation, the robot is running on the same computer as the client, the IP address will be the localhost address ``127.0.0.1``.

-Direct Ethernet connection
+Direct ethernet connection
 ----------------------------------------
-If you are directly connected to your robot with an ethernet cable, the static IP of your robot will be ``169.254.200.200``
+If you are directly connected to your robot with an ethernet cable, the static IP of your robot will be ``169.254.200.200``.

 The reader should note that he may need to change his wired settings to allow the connection.
-See how |link_ethernet|_
+See how `to connect to Ned via Ethernet on Ubuntu <https://niryo.com/docs/niryo-one/developer-tutorials/connect-to-niryo-one-via-ethernet-on-ubuntu/>`_.

-Computer and Robot Connected on the same router
+Computer and robot connected on the same router
 -------------------------------------------------------------

-You will need to find the robot's address using ``nmap``, or you can also use search button of Niryo Studio to see which robots are available
+You will need to find the robot's address using ``nmap``, or you can also use search button of Niryo Studio to see which robots are available.

-You can also :ref:`make the IP permanent <Make IP permanent>` so that you will not have to search for it next time
+You can also :ref:`source/setup/ip_address:Make IP permanent` so that you will not have to search for it next time